wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/author-advanced-formulas-powerapps/includes/4-forall-function.md

-Previously you have learned to use single-purpose functions to operate against a table.
-Those are ideal and perform well, but sometimes you need more flexibility or you need to do something not covered by one of those functions.
+Previously you learned to use single-purpose functions to operate against a table.
+Those are ideal and perform well, but sometimes you need more flexibility or you need to do something that is not covered by one of those functions.
 For those situations, there is the **ForAll** function.

 The **ForAll** function evaluates a formula for all records of a table.